weld-io/image-generator-from-url/README.md

 # Image Generator from URL

-Service that generates an image, based on input given in an URL.
+Generate an image from instructions given in an URL or the command line.

 Made by the team at **Weld** ([www.weld.io](https://www.weld.io?utm_source=github-image-generator-from-url)), the code-free app and web creation tool: